asophila/vohvelo/README.md

 https://user-images.githubusercontent.com/5770504/173208139-d86893e6-f79f-4e42-938e-6647acd77cce.mp4

-Run your process (with the files needed) in another machine and bring back the results.
+Run your process (with the files needed) on another machine and bring back the results.

 <p align="right">(<a href="#top">back to top</a>)</p>

-### Built With Bash?
+### Built With Bash

 <p align="right">(<a href="#top">back to top</a>)</p>